 The purpose of the requirement for a 60-foot wide road easement is to: allow sufficient room for the road surface and for proper cuts and fills.
 A reduction in the easement width will be acceptable as long as additional slope easements are provided for cuts and fills.
 The standard geometric requirements are necessary to allow for vehicles to pass safely, to provide enough room for on-street parking, and to allow room for safe pedestrian travel.
 Modification to these standards can be considered since the volume of traffic on the interior roads within the development will be low.
 This is because these roads will be private, possibly gated, and will not be through roads.
-However, the modification will only be acceptable provided two additional parking spaces are provided on the lots to replace parking lanes on one or both sides of the road.
-The state of the s
+However, the modification will only be acceptable provided two additional parking spaces are provided on the lots to replace parking lames on one or both sides of the road.
+The first the consumer of the constitution of the second section of the section of th